 It is in everyone’s best interest to make the most of their investment in a heating or cooling system by maximizing the amount of time they spend using it.
-The average lifespan of an HVAC system is approximately 15 to 25 years.
+The average HVAC system lifespan is approximately 15 to 25 years.
 However, this estimate can vary depending on the type of system and any other relevant contributing elements.
 Follow the following tips to extend the life of your unit.

 Even though HVAC systems do not require an especially high level of maintenance, they should still be serviced at least twice a year.
 You should have your system inspected, cleaned, and repaired as necessary.
 It is best to schedule heater maintenance in early fall before it gets too cold so that it is ready to function effectively in those chillier months, while do your AC maintenance in early spring to prepare it for the warmer months.